Munich to Rome train with ÖBB | Nightjet

 FAQs

-The first train from Munich to Rome leaves at 17: 23.
+The earliest train from Munich to Rome leaves at 12:02 AM.
 Plan your trip with the Journey Planner from Omio.

-The last train from Munich to Rome leaves at 19: 10.
+The latest train from Munich to Rome leaves at 8:20 PM.

-It's helpful to compare your options as there are 3 ways to travel between Munich and Rome including taking a coach, flight or train.
+It's helpful to compare your options as there are 3 ways to travel between Munich and Rome including taking a bus, train, and flight.

 popular train stations